mietek/pol/README.md

 #### 5.1.3 Reading and writing disk

 I'm sure you know how to read disk.
 However, do not choose a block size that causes the slightest difficulty: like half a block between tracks.
 If you check the GET routine, you'll see that you'll need 2 blocks in core at once.
 This is a reasonable minimum, it makes it easy to move things from one block to another.
-However, you'll have lots of core left over and you might as well use it for buffering disk; especially if access time is noticable.
+However, you'll have lots of core left over and you might as well use it for buffering disk; especially if access time is noticeable.

 You'll want a table specifying which blocks are in core: your read routine can check this table before reading.